European shares touch 1-week low after weak China data hits miners

 According to a Reuters poll of traders published on Monday, the European Central Bank will expand the size of its monthly asset purchases on Thursday.
 Traders also expect another cut to the already negative deposit rate.

-The pan-European FTSEurofirst 300 index, which reached one-month highs on Friday after three straight weeks of gains, was down 0.9 percent to 1,329.36 points at the close, having touched its lowest level in a week.
+The pan-European FTSEurofirst 300 index, which reached one-month highs on Friday after three straight weeks of gains, was down 0.8 percent to 1,331.18 points at 1456 GMT, having touched its lowest level in a week.

-Brent crude prices also fell, pressuring the oil and gas sector, which ended down 2.5 percent.

-Across Europe, Britain’s FTSE and France’s CAC both fell 0.9 percent, with Germany’s DAX down the same amount despite solid data.
+Across Europe, Britain’s FTSE and France’s CAC both fell 0.6 percent, while Germany’s DAX dropped 0.5 percent despite solid data.

 German industrial output rose in January at its fastest pace in more than six years, showing that the engine room of Europe’s largest economy began 2016 well despite the financial market turmoil that has hurt business sentiment.

-Shares in French supermarket retailer Casino fell by 1.8 percent after criticism from U.S. research firm Muddy Waters.
-Casino had no immediate comment.
+Shares in French supermarket retailer Casino also fell by 1.4 percent after criticism from U.S. research firm Muddy Waters.
+Casino had no immediate comment in response to Muddy Waters’ report.

-Symrise fell 1.9 percent in heavy trade of nearly three times its 90-day average volume after the scents and flavours maker posted weak fourth quarter results.
+Symrise fell 2 percent in heavy trade of nearly twice its 90-day average volume after the scents and flavours maker posted weak fourth quarter results.